Complete Guide

 GST & Other Charges

-GST may apply on processing fees or other service charges depending on the nature of the service and invoicing — consult with your accountant for specific applicability and compliance requirements.
+GST might have to be imposed on processing fees or other service charges based on the nature of the service and invoicing — refer to your accountant on applicability and compliance.

 Documentation Requirement